searchivarius/IndexTextCollect/README.md

 install maven if needed

 mvn compile

+Indexing:
-mvn exec:java -Dexec.args="[type: Wikipedia, trec:GOV2] [location of files, e.g., gov2] [output directory for the index]"
+launches/index.sh "[type: Wikipedia, trec:GOV2, trec:ClueWeb09] [location of files (a single file for Wikipedia)] [output directory for the index]"